ozzythecoder/crafting-interprete.rs/doc/ch-12-classes.md

 Works!
 So far.
 Ran into another issue: shared references in `Interpreter::call()`.
 To get owned data, I could do `c.clone()`, but then I'd be doubling the amount of memory used for every class.
 So I think ClassInstance will need to hold an ~~`Rc<RefCell<Class>>`~~ -- actually, I can just use an `Rc<Class>` for this.
 The `RefCell` is for mutability, but the classes are immutable once defined.

+---

+Little further down the line.
+Ran into an issue with methods vs functions in the resolver.
+The function is a struct member of an enum `Stmt::Class { name, methods }`, rather than a unit struct around a struct like `Stmt::Block(Vec<&Stmt>)`.
+So rather than passing a single object, I'm passing fields.
+This was fine for a while, but I realize that this made the `methods` field very generic as `Vec<&Stmt>`.
+I've created a `Function` struct alongside the `Stmt` enum to encapsulate this a bit more.
+Will eventually need to turn `Stmt::Function` into a unit struct as well, to keep things consistent.